fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> If I have been programming for years and I suddenly stop programming for a long period of time, will I lose the ability to program?

-> My boss told me that I shouldn’t focus this much on the elegance of code and should focus more on reducing the costs.
-I’m a little confused, are the “costs” really much more important than the quality of the code I’m writing?

-> I am a software engineer who gets bored and wants to quit after 2 years, is this normal?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?